 In 1994 SDHP began as a project to increase housing options for people with disabilities in Pennsylvania.
 Four years later we realized to move our mission forward we needed to become a 501c3 non-profit and grow our activities.

 There have been improvements to the systems that support people with disabilities to live independently in the twenty years since SDHP began, but there is still much work to be done.
-Overwhelming, people with disabilities have their housing choices limited by the lack of accessible, affordable housing and insufficient access to the information needed to make informed choices.
+Overwhelmingly, people with disabilities have their housing choices limited by the lack of accessible, affordable housing and insufficient access to the information needed to make informed choices.
 SDHP has always worked to ensure people with disabilities have the tools needed to make informed decisions about where and with who they want to live.
 “My Home, My Choice” was the name of an early SDHP publication.
 While no longer in print, the theme of “My Home, My Choice” is still very relevant today.
 At SDHP, we believe everyone has the right to have choice and control about where they live.
 That belief continues to drive SDHP’s efforts every day.
 Please explore our website to find out how.

 RHC outreach to local landlords increases housing options in rural North Central PA